ArthurSouzaC/ArthurSouzaC/README.md

  I'm Arthur, and this is my GitHub.
 Here you will see a lot of Javascript, Node.js, ReactJS, Angular and web projects in general.

 ### About me
-- I'm a computer technician graduated from [CEFET-MG](https://www.cefetmg.br/)
+- I'm a Computer Technician graduated from [CEFET-MG](https://www.cefetmg.br/)
+- I'm currently a Computer Engineering student, also at CEFET-MG
-- I :heart: studying Javascript and some of his frameworks/libs
+- I :heart: studying Javascript and most of his frameworks/libs

 ### Most used technologies
 <a href="https://github.com/anuraghazra/github-readme-stats">